 Recently, I found a Farm Incentive Program that may help reduce usage cost on Irrigation Engines, Grain Dryers, and Ag Heaters for swine.
 The Propane Education and Research Council’s (PERC) Propane Incentive Program, formerly the Propane FEED program, is a research program that tests the performance of new propane-fueled technology in agriculture equipment such as irrigation engines and grain dryers.
 Producers who enroll in the program are offered a financial incentive in exchange for recording performance data of the equipment being tested.

 In the United States, there is a large footprint of farmers that have already taken advantage of the Propane Incentive Program.
-Check out this Propane Incentive Footprint.
-Also learn firsthand how two producers improved efficiencies on their farm by moving to propane in the Propane use Case Studies.
+Learn firsthand how two producers improved efficiencies on their farm by moving to propane in the Propane use Case Studies.
 In a recent article in Farm Industry News Link, the PERC program is highlighted; any producer who purchases a new qualifying propane fueled dryer from GSI Group or Mathews Co. now through the end of 2013 can apply for the incentive through PERC’s nationwide research program.
 These new dryers offer energy-efficient designs that ultimately can help producers save on their bottom line.

 Could this farm incentive program help you?
 For more information on this program,call The Propane Education and Research Council at 202-452-8975 or email them at firstname.lastname@example.org.
 Direct Link: APPLICATION FOR ENROLLMENT.

 FamilyFarms Group is always looking for new ways for our producer members to be able to implement new initiatives in efficient ways.
 Check out this information on REAP grants!
 If you want to continue to stay ahead in the industry, continue to follow FamilyFarms Group!

 From, Kyle Morgan FFG Equipment Coordinator